-HVY retained IHC Mining as the Company's project study consultant to undertake the PGSS which was successfully completed in 2022.
-IHC Mining, a subsidiary of Royal IHC (IHC), IHC have sought investment finance support from the Dutch State via Atradius the Government of the Netherlands official Export Credit Agency (ECA), a government sponsored credit guarantee scheme.
+IHC Mining is a subsidiary of Royal IHC (IHC).
+IHC have sought investment finance support from the Dutch State via Atradius the Government of the Netherlands official Export Credit Agency (ECA), a government sponsored credit guarantee scheme.
 A Letter of Support (LoS) has been received by the Company and this confirms due diligence to assess insuring export financing for the Port Gregory Project will commence.